Teaching Critical Appraisal: Developing skills for critical appraisal training

 - To share experiences and observe different ways of taking feedback by watching others

 - To have an opportunity to plan and pitch ideas for delivering CASP among internal and external colleagues

 - To work and learn with others from a range or organisations and professions who want to improve critical appraisal skills among their networks

-This course will take place online on the 1st, 4th & 6th April 2022.
+This course will take place in 2023.
 Participants will be expected to undertake preparatory work in between the training days to help work towards teaching critical appraisal skills to others.

 CPD certification, equivalent to 24 hours, is available to those completing the course.

 Erica Ison is the lead for the Critical Appraisal Skills Programme.
 She is an experienced trainer/facilitator in a range of fields and has worked with a variety of people from health and care professionals and third sector personnel to politicians, students and members of the public.
 Erica also designs and develops training and skills development courses, tailored for local, national and international audiences.
 Erica is an Expert Adviser to the World Health Organization European Network of Healthy Cities, and one of her main responsibilities is training and skills development.
 Erica also worked on the European Union’s Equity Action programme training civil servants in assessing the impact of government policies on equity.

 Bookings will open on Eventbrite – , alternatively if you would prefer to pay via invoice, please contact us to arrange – email@example.com